logzio/logz-docs/_source/user-guide/kibana/index.md

   If you click on a log, it opens so you can view its entire contents mapped into field:value pairs.
 You can also switch to the raw JSON document view.

 * **Patterns** - Logz.io groups your logs using advanced clustering techniques to help you identify similar logs by groups, reducing the amount of logs to review.
-Patterns also helps to surface issues and errors that might otherwise go unnoticed.
+Patterns also help to surface issues and errors that might otherwise go unnoticed.
 [Learn more about Log Patterns.]({{site.baseurl}}/user-guide/kibana/log-patterns.html)

 ##### Take action following your results